Abd-elr4hman/Data-Science/Text_sentiment_analysis_with_spark/README.md

 # Real time Sentiment analysis using spark Mllib and spark structured streaming
-This project presents a sentiment analysis pipeline implementation using spark in python to classify tweets polarity (positive/negative), this implementation uses data from kaggle, https://www.kaggle.com/kazanova/sentiment140.
+This project presents a sentiment analysis pipeline implementation using spark in python to classify tweets polarity (positive/negative), this implementation uses dataset from kaggle, https://www.kaggle.com/kazanova/sentiment140.

 This implementation: